 New Patient Forms

-Want to skip the waiting room?
+Want to save time?
 Fill out our new patient paperwork online before your appointment!

 Frequently Asked Questions

 How often do I really need to see a dentist?

 Children, teens, and adults should all see a dentist for a regular checkup at least once every six months.
 Patients who are at a greater risk for oral cancer or gum disease may be required to come in more than just twice a year.
 We will help determine how often you should visit our office for regular checkups.